ldijkman/ESPxWebFlMgr/README.md

 # Edit Electra's Skin online inbrowser filemanager

-Would like to run this on espasyncwebserver for Electra https://github.com/ldijkman/randomnerd_esp32_wifi_manager
+Would like to run this on ESPAsyncWebServer for Electra https://github.com/ldijkman/randomnerd_esp32_wifi_manager

 Some Changes, WishList ?:
+- run on ESPAsyncWebServer
 - extra colomn/row for preview files in browser
 - maybe small icons instead of letters
 - there is no E edit for .txt files